MaikoTan/cactbot-highlight/README.md

 ### Install from VSIX

-- Download the latest release `cactbot-highlight-x.x.x.vsix` from [Release](https://github.com/MaikoTan/cactbot-highlight/releases)
+1. Download the latest release `cactbot-highlight-x.x.x.vsix` from [Release](https://github.com/MaikoTan/cactbot-highlight/releases)

-- Launch VSCode and switch to `Extensions` tab
+1. Launch VSCode and switch to `Extensions` tab

-- Click the `Views and More Actions...` (3-dots) button, select `Install from VSIX...`
+1. Click the `Views and More Actions...` (3-dots) button, select `Install from VSIX...`

+1. select the file you downloaded and click `OK`

-- Enjoy ~
+1. Enjoy ~

-### Enable it in cactbot
+### Enable timeline highlighting in cactbot repo

-If you're using this extension in the repo that you clone from quisquous' branch, this feature is already **enabled by default**, because we add a default settings in `.vscode` directory.
+If you're using this extension in the cactbot repo that you clone from [quisquous' branch](https://github.com/quisquous/cactbot), this feature is already **enabled by default**, because there is already a default settings in `.vscode` directory.

 But if you're using this extension out of a repo, you *might* need to enable it manually.

-> Because cactbot timeline file is `*.txt`,
+> Because cactbot timeline file is a `*.txt` file,
 > VSCode would recognize it as `Plain Text` before the extension enabled.

-- Enable it for a single file
+#### Enable it for your activated timeline document

 Click `Plain Text` button at right bottom, select `cactbot-timeline` in the prompt window.

-- Enable it for the whole workspace
+#### Enable it for the whole workspace (aka, the `cactbot` repo)

 Create `.vscode/settings.json` if you have no this file.

-Add this below to the file.
+Add/modify this below to the file.

 ```json
 {